MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 To optimize hardware capabilities:

-- Run CPU and I/O-intensive tasks on specific hardware, for example run ML algorithms on local GPUs, or in the cloud.
+- Run compute and input-output intensive tasks on specific hardware.
+For example, run machine learning (ML) algorithms on local graphics processing units (GPUs).

-- Optimize existing hardware capabilities by using efficient languages and frameworks like C and Rust.
+- Optimize existing hardware capabilities by using efficient languages and frameworks like [Embedded C](https://wikipedia.org/wiki/Embedded_C) and [Rust Embedded](https://rust-embedded.org).
 You can use the [Azure IoT Embedded C SDK](/azure/iot-hub/iot-hub-device-embedded-c-sdk) when developing for constrained devices, or when most of the security and communication stack is already available on the device.

-- Use the [Azure IoT device SDK for C](/azure/iot-hub/iot-hub-device-sdk-c-intro) to include all you need to connect to the cloud gateway.
-The Azure IoT Device SDKs manage required message translation, error handling, and retry mechanisms needed for a resilient connection.
+- Use the [Azure IoT device SDK for C](/azure/iot-hub/iot-hub-device-sdk-c-intro) for all you need to connect to the cloud gateway.
+The Azure IoT Device software development kits (SDKs) manage required message translation, error handling, and retry mechanisms needed for a resilient connection.

 Scaling is important for the device and gateway layer.
 To scale this layer:

 - Use gateways as units of scale.
-If your solution adds OPC UA servers over time, use more edge gateways to ingest data from those servers.
+If your solution adds [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua) servers over time, use more edge gateways to ingest data from those servers.

 - Conduct a scale assessment for all upstream layers, including cloud gateways and cloud services.
 For more information about using multiple IoT hubs as scale units for an IoT solution, see [Tutorial: Provision devices across load-balanced IoT hubs](/azure/iot-dps/tutorial-provision-multiple-hubs).

-### Categorize device and edge workloads
+### Run workloads at the edge

 Depending on system constraints such as network throughput or latency, consider running some workloads at the edge.
 Separate workloads by time constraint and required latency and response times.
 Use local compute for low latency and intermittently connected scenarios.
-Run workloads in the cloud to use scale.
+Run large-scale workloads in the cloud.

 At the edge, use priority queues to send different data streams in the required order.
 Messages send in order of priority, but Azure IoT Hub still journals messages based on receipt order.